Archived — 2016‑2017 Annual Plan: Strengthening Competition to Drive Innovation

 Over the coming year, we will advocate for an innovation‑friendly, pro‑competitive approach to regulation, providing advice to federal, provincial and territorial governments on how to support greater competition.
 Our activities will include a market study of technology‑led innovation and emerging services in the Canadian financial services sector, as well as the submission of at least three promotion or advocacy pieces about new forms of competition.

 Combatting cartels is one of the most important jobs — for us and for competition authorities worldwide.
-In the coming year we will host a workshop related to Anti‑Cartel Day, building on the success of the March 2016 panel discussion we hosted in collaboration with the Canadian Chamber of Commerce and other partners.
+In the coming year we will host a workshop related to Anti‑Cartel Day, building on the success of the March 2016 panel discussion we hosted in collaboration with the Canadian Chamber of Commerce.

 Collaborate with domestic and international partners to promote strong competition principles and expand opportunities for Canadian participation in world markets.